 - Supports standard SBC & AAC codecs (Free8 supports aptX but not aptx HD)

-- Water resistant to IPX5
+- Water-resistant to IPX5

-- Built-in cVcTM noise-canceling microphone
+- Built-in cVcTM noise-cancelling microphone

 - A button on top of the earpiece to play, pause and skip songs or activate Siri and Google Assistant.